GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 This traceback is important as it gives us a precise starting point to investigate and fix the bug.
 {{< / note >}}

-When you make a request for improvements or new features, please **always describe the problem that you are facing and your needs**. to produce a great design, we need to understand your problem and to explore different solutions:
+When you make a request for improvements or new features, please **always describe the problem that you are facing and your needs**.
+To produce a great design, we need to understand your problem and to explore different solutions:

 1. We need to understand the problem to figure out the details of the design and how to best structure our code
 1. Copying what other programs do without doing any research is the best way to produce incoherent design and a missed opportunity to create more efficient tools